Table of Contents

-Benin oh lovely Benin.
+Oh, Benin, lovely Benin interesting facts.
 I have visited this unusual for the majority of tourist country back in 2012.
 Many people ask me why and what is Benin famous for and why I went there?

-Here are facts about Benin country that were really out of an extraordinary.
+Here are Benin interesting facts about the country that was really out of an extraordinary.
 But let’s start with some basics.